Complex QA and language models hybrid architectures, Survey: Introduction

 \subsection{Structure of the paper}

 This survey covers the main topics related to complex question answering systems.
-In \autoref{sec_core_concepts}, we define key concepts that are necessary to understand the rest of the survey: definitions, typical process and architectures, new approach brought by large language models (LLM) and transformers.
+In \autoref{sec_core_concepts}, we present typical process and architectures to answer questions, and new approach brought by large language models (LLM) and transformers.
 Next, we delve into complex QA definition, required tasks \& skills, limitations to overcome (\autoref{sec_skills_tasks_limits}) to answer complex questions.
 For each limitation we link to potential resolution strategies presented later.
-In \autoref{sec_evaluation}, we review the evaluation metrics, methods and datasets of the scientific community used to assess current tasks, skills and limitations of LLM, or to further develop them through training.
+In \autoref{sec_evaluation}, we review the evaluation metrics, methods and datasets of the scientific community used to assess current tasks, skills and limitations of LLMs, or to further develop them through training.
 We then review the complementary resolving strategies which could be combined to solve complex QAs for the target usage.

-We first explore training techniques in \autoref{sec_training}, including methods for dealing with lack of data, poor quality, and adaptation to new tasks and domains.
+We first explore training techniques in \autoref{sec_training}, from \emph{pre‑training}, \emph{mid‑training} to \emph{post‑training}, as well as methods for dealing with lack of data, poor quality, learning to reason, and adaptation to new tasks and domains.

 Second, in \autoref {sec_architectural_patterns}, we review and classify different hybridization architectural patterns with their pros and cons to augment LLM.
+In addition, we present a unified section on modern \emph{agentic meta-architectures} together with \emph{inference-time strategies} (see \autoref{sec_agentic_and_reasoning}).

-Third, in \autoref{sec_prompting}, we review prompting techniques and how it can also be used to decompose complex questions down to solvable tasks.
-Fourth, in \autoref{sec_ImprovementLoop_and_kg_capitalization}, we review reinforcement techniques, continual learning, or how complex QA system might leverage its experience to solve more complex QAs.
-Finally, \autoref{sec_limits_and_research} highlight tougher challenges, partial solutions that have been identified, and research avenues to overcome them.
-All along the survey, we provide an extensive bibliography for readers who wish to delve deeper into the subject matter (\autoref{sec_biblio}).
+Third, in \autoref{sec_prompting}, we review prompting techniques and how it can also be used to decompose complex questions down to solvable tasks; we also formalize \emph{in-context learning}, \emph{context engineering} and \emph{protocol engineering} for principled prompt-time assembly of instructions, evidence, tools and memory (\autoref{sec_context_protocol}).